 Peter G. Smith, Ph.D.

-Senior Associate Dean for Research, Kansas University Medical Center
+Senior Associate Dean for Research, University of Kansas Medical Center

 University of Kansas